Heavy load seasons

 Slow the pace.
 Clarify the claim.
 Require specifics.
 Exit the loop.

-Concrete tactics you can use in real time.
+Concrete moves you can use in real time.

 1